-- Nimis is “discovered” and the authorities get to know about it.
-Hereby a series of unforeseen developments and it is the start of a series of juridical processes that still is going on in court (2004).
+- Nimis is “discovered” and the authorities become aware of it.
+This begins a series of unforeseen developments and is the start of a number of civil and criminal complaints that drag on through the courts until 2004.

 - The District Court convicts Vilks for Nimis

 - Joseph Beuys buys Nimis from Vilks; the price is 1500 US dollars.
-The Court of Appeal in the case of Nimis acquits Vilks.
+The Court of Appeal in the case of Nimis overturns the District Court’s conviction of Vilks.

 - Sabotage!
 Vandals torched Nimis and the flames destroy 2/3 of the piece.

-- Vilks is convicted in Court of Appeal for “obstructing the passable”, to 40 fines a’ 25 SEK.
+- Vilks is conviction for “obstructing the passable” is upheld by the Court of Appeals.
+He is to pay a fine of 25 SEK for each count.
+He was charged with 40 counts of obstructing the passable.
 Jeanne – Claude & Christo buys Nimis after the death of Joseph Beuys.

 - Vilks starts the work on the “stone book” Arx in reinforced concrete.
 He is soon reported to the police.
 Arx is completed in 1998.